neuralmagic/deepsparse/docs/llms/README.md

 - Internally managed KV-caching infrastructure
 - Custom kernels for key generative inference operations for prefill and decode

-In this page, we will discuss:
+In this overview, we will discuss:
-- Current status of our LLM sparsity research
+- Current status of Neural Magic's LLM sparsity research
 - Roadmap over the next several months
 - How to try text generation with DeepSparse now